 Studies estimate that nearly 10% of elderly residents experience nursing home abuse each year, and in addition, roughly 1,800 seniors die each year as a result of nursing home abuse.

 The attorneys at Abbott Law Group firmly believe in defending those that cannot defend themselves, which is why they have dedicated themselves to protecting the rights of elders who have experienced nursing home abuse.

-If your loved one is in a nursing home in Jacksonville, and you believe he/she is being abused, neglected, or taken advantage of in any way, contact the nursing home abuse attorneys at Abbott Law Group to discuss your and your loved one’s legal options today.
+If your loved one is in a nursing home, and you believe he/she is being abused, neglected, or taken advantage of in any way, contact the nursing home abuse attorneys at Abbott Law Group to discuss your and your loved one’s legal options today.